 Francis Parker died in January of 1909 and Clara Parker moved soon thereafter.

-By the 1909-1910 winter season, 447 Marlborough was the home of Francis and Anna Parker’s son-in-law and daughter, William Brooks Cabot and Elizabeth Lyman (Parker) Cabot.
+By the 1909-1910 winter season, 447 Marlborough was the home of William Brooks Cabot and Elizabeth Lyman (Parker) Cabot.
 They previously had lived in Chestnut Hill.
-The Heirs of Francis J. Parker are shown as the owners on the 1912, 1917, 1928, and 1938 Bromley maps.
-They also maintained a summer home in Jaffrey, New Hampshire.
+They also maintained a home in Jaffrey, New Hampshire.

 William Cabot was a civil engineer and contractor whose firm undertook a number of railroad, bridge, and tunnel projects, including a portion of the subway tunnel under Times Square in New York City.
 He also was an amateur anthropologist and explorer, whose special interest was the natives in the arctic areas of Canada.
 He made numerous trips between 1899 and 1924 to northern Quebec and Labrador, documenting his trips with photographs and in his 1912 book, In Northern Labrador.

-From about 1921 through about 1924, the Cabots were joined at 447 Marlborough by Mrs. Harriet (Kehue/Keyou) Estabrook, widow of Lyman Watson Estabrook.
+From about 1921 through about 1924, the Cabots were joined at 447 Marlborough by Harriet (Kehue/Keyou) Estabrook, the widow of Lyman Watson Estabrook.

-By mid-1949, 447 Marlborough was the home of Walter J. Griffin and his wife, Barbara (O’Neill) Griffin.
+447 Marlborough was purchased from the Cabot family in two transactions, on May 27, 1949, and June 9, 1949, by Walter J. Griffin and his wife, Barbara (O’Neill) Griffin.
 He was a porter at Raymond’s department store.
 The Griffins previously had lived at 96 Huntington.

-By 1964, 447 Marlborough was owned by Kenneth L. Shaw.
+On November 30, 1959, 447 Marlborough was purchased from the Griffins by John L. Hallett, and on May 21, 1960, it was purchased from him by Kenneth L. Shaw of Ridgewood, New Jersey.
 In February of 1964, he applied for (and subsequently received) permission to legalize the occupancy as seven apartments.

-By 1967, 447 Marlborough was owned by Garland Junior College.
+On April 2, 1964, 447 Marlborough was acquired from Kenneth Shaw, by then a resident of 464 Beacon, by Garland Junior College.
 In August of 1967, it applied for (and subsequently received) permission to convert the property into school offices.

 Garland Junior College owned a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).